Lifting of Modular Forms: Introduction

 \section{Introduction}

-Scalar-valued modular forms and their generalizations are one of the most central concepts in number theory and perhaps in mathematics.
-It took almost three hundred years to cultivate the mathematics lying behind the classical (i.e.~scalar-valued) modular forms.
-Why is the notion of vector-valued modular forms one of the most natural generalizations of scalar-valued modular forms?
+Scalar-valued modular forms and their generalizations are one of the central concepts in number theory.
+Why is the notion of vector-valued modular forms one of the natural generalizations of scalar-valued modular forms?
 History of modern mathematics answers this question naturally.
 All of the most famous modular forms have a multiplier, for example: Here $\h=\{ z=x+\Ii y \in \C \ | \ y >0 \}$, denotes the upper half plane and $\eta(\tau)=q^{1/24}\Pi_{n=1}^{\infty}(1-q^{n})$ is the Dedekind eta function with $q=e^{2\pi \Ii \tau}$.
 In this case the multiplier $\rho$ is a $1$-dimensional representation of the double cover of SL$_2(\Z)$.
 These examples suggest having multipliers $\rho$ of dimension $d\geq 1$ and the corresponding modular forms are called {\bf{\emph{vector-valued modular forms (vvmf)}}}.
-These are much richer mathematically and more general than scalar-valued modular forms.

 In the 1960's, Selberg~\cite{Selberg} called for a theory of vvmf, as a way to study the noncongruence scalar-valued modular forms as these look intractable by the methods available in the theory of scalar-valued modular forms.
 In the 1980's, Eichler-Zagier~\cite{EZ} explained how Jacobi forms and Siegel modular forms for $\mr{Sp}(4)$ can be reduced to vvmf.
 Since then the theory has been in demand to be developed.
 The work of Borcherds and the rise of the string theory in physics have been major catalyst in the development of the theory.
-This theory of vvmf has applications in various fields of mathematics and physics such as vertex operator algebra, conformal field theory, Borcherds-Kac-Moody algebras, etc. In the work of Zwegers~\cite{Zwegers02} on Ramanujan's mock theta functions, vvmf have played an important role to make them well fit in the world of modular forms.
+This theory of vvmf has applications in various fields of mathematics and physics such as vertex operator algebra, conformal field theory, Borcherds-Kac-Moody algebras, etc. In Zwegers' work~\cite{Zwegers02} on Ramanujan's mock theta functions, vvmf have played an important role to make them well fit in the world of modular forms.
 There are plenty of vvmf in ``nature".
-For instance the characters of a rational conformal field theory (RCFT) form a vvmf of weight zero.
-The Borcherds lift associates vvmf for a Weil representation to automorphic forms on orthogonal groups with infinite product expansions, which can arise as denominator identities in Borcherds-Kac-Moody algebras.
+For instance the characters of a rational conformal field theory (RCFT) form a vvmf of weight zero, see~\cite{CIZ87,MMS88}.
+The Borcherds lift associates vvmf for a Weil representation to automorphic forms on orthogonal groups with infinite product expansions, which can arise as denominator identities in Borcherds-Kac-Moody algebras, see~\cite{Bruinier2002, Bruinier2014}.